-The Cobb County Medical Examiner had to use dental records to advance the investigation into whether the remains found Tuesday were those of Chase Massner.
+The Cobb County Medical Examiner had to use dental records to advance the investigation into whether the remains found Tuesday, Aug.
+1 were Massner's.

 Investigators unearthed the remains behind a suburban home near Bells Ferry Rd.
 The house had once been the residence of a friend of the missing veteran.
 Tuesday, the current resident spotted something suspicious in the back yard and summoned police.

-"I believe that it shouldn’t have taken three years for this to be done," said Tammy Childs.
+"I believe that it shouldn’t have taken three years for this to be done," family friend, Tammy Childs, said.
 "Because this is the last place Chase was seen."